MarcusVoelker/exclinge/README.md

 # exclinge
-Clock and Exchange calender for the command line
+Clock and Exchange calendar for the command line

 To build, simply invoke
 ```